Down East Wood Ducks Game Notes - vs. Delmarva

 ROAD WARRIORS: Down East seems more comfortable playing on the road.
 Right now, the Wood Ducks are 22-13 (.629) on the road this season.
 This season, the Woodies have not lost a road series and are 4-1-1 with one six-game sweep and a series split against the Myrtle Beach Pelicans.

-EARLY BIRD GETS THE WORM: The Woodies are outscoring opponents 285 - 277 and 82 - 71 in the first two innings.
-Down East is 18-8 when they score first on the road, and 28-11 overall when they score first.
+EARLY BIRD GETS THE WORM: The Woodies are outscoring opponents 294 - 280 and 86 - 72 in the first two innings.
+Down East is 10-3 when they score first at home, and 28-11 overall when they score first.

 MIRROR MIRROR ON THE WALL, WHAT'S THE FAIREST JERSEY OF THEM ALL?: The Wood Ducks have plenty of jerseys to choose from when they take the field.
-Currently they have a 22-13 road record.
-When they suit up in their camo jerseys on the road, the Wood Ducks have an 12-8 record.
+Currently they have a 22-13 road record and are 12-15 at home.
+When they suit up in their camo jerseys, the Wood Ducks have an 14-12 record overall, with a 2-4 record at home.
 Their green jersey has seen the best winning percentage (.688) as the Woodies have a 7-4 record on the road and a 4-1 record at home.

 • Discuss this story on the Low-A East League message board...